-What this means in 2011 is that any gross estate valued at more than $5,000,000 must file a Form 706 even if no federal estate tax will be owed after applicable deductions and tax credits have been applied.
+What this means is that any gross estate valued at $5,250,000 or more must file a Form 706 even if no federal estate tax will be owed after applicable deductions and tax credits have been applied.

-Form 706 Filing Requirements for Married Decedents Dying in 2011 and 2012 - Portability Election
+Form 706 Filing Requirements for Married Decedents Dying in 2013 - Portability Election

-For the 2011 and 2012 tax years only, the concept of "portability" of the estate tax exemption between married couples has been introduced.
+Beginning in 2011, the concept of portability of the estate tax exemption between married couples was introduced.
 What does portability of the estate tax exemption mean?
-It means that a surviving spouse of a decedent who dies in 2011 or 2012 can elect to pick up their deceased spouse's unused estate tax exemption (referred to as "DSUEA") and add it to their own $5,000,000 (for 2011) or $5,120,000 (for 2012) exemption.
+It means that a surviving spouse of a decedent who died in 2011 or later years can elect to pick up their deceased spouse's unused estate tax exemption (referred to as "DSUE") and add it to their own federal estate tax exemption.

 When Are Form 706 and the Estate Tax Payment Due?

 In general Form 706 must be filed and any tax due must be paid within nine months after the decedent's date of death.
 However, an automatic 6-month extension of time to file the return is granted for all estates by filing IRS Form 4768, Application for Extension of Time To File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes, but this does not delay the time to pay any tax that may be due.
 In addition, under certain limited circumstances additional time to file the return may be granted.

 Which States Require the Preparation of Form 706?